marcostolosa/Awesome-RedTeam-Cheatsheet/evasion/Offensive Golang/Shellcode injection : Syscall, InjectProcess & CreateThread techniques using Golang.md

 ### Method 1 : CreateThread

+for this method, we load the functions from **kernel32**, set a VirtualAlloc for our shellcode and copy the shellcode to memory using `RtlMoveMemory`.
+Then we create our thread using `CreateThread` and set the wait status on this thread

 this shellcode will simply run the calculator for learning purposes.
 We generate it using *msfvenom**.